What is NAC?

-Coincidentally, you actually already make our own glutathione.
-But unfortunately, plenty of things–including a poor diet, sedentary lifestyle, medications, stress, aging, and illnesses–can quickly deplete this antioxidant that is absolutely crucial for healthy cell function.
+Coincidentally, you actually already make your own glutathione.
+But unfortunately, plenty of things – including a poor diet, sedentary lifestyle, medications, stress, aging and illnesses – can quickly deplete this antioxidant that is absolutely crucial for healthy cell function.

 You can see how these behaviors can compound pretty fast to result in glutathione being in short supply.

-This means that lowered glutathione levels ramp up oxidative stress, inflammation, infections, and irregular cell growth.
+This means that lowered glutathione levels ramp up oxidative stress, inflammation, infections and irregular cell growth.
 Decreased glutathione can also overload your liver, making it harder to detoxify.
 We touch more on the effects of NAC on your liver below.

 Low Glutathione Levels Linked with Chronic Disease

 Many people who struggle with common chronic illnesses have depleted glutathione levels, including those with chronic fatigue syndrome(myalgic encephalitis, ME ), heart disease, cancer, chronic infections, autoimmune disease, diabetes, Alzheimer’s disease, Parkinson’s disease, kidney problems and liver disease (2).

 Optimizing glutathione status is one functional medicine treatment.Your body’s ability to produce and maintain adequate glutathione levels is vital to recovery from illness, disease prevention and maintaining optimal health.